tamarin-prover/tamarin-prover/manual/src/003_example.md

 ~~~~

 After the keyword `begin`, we first declare function symbols, and
-equations that these function symbols must satisfy.
-These functions and
+the equations that these functions must satisfy.
+The functions and
 equations describe the cryptographic primitives and their properties used in the
 protocol.
-Then we declare multiset rewriting rules that model the protocol, and
+Afterward, we declare multiset rewriting rules that model the protocol and
+finally we write properties to be proven (and hence called lemmas),
-finally we write lemmas that specify the security properties.
-Moreover, we also
+which specify the protocol's desired security properties.
-inserted comments, to structure the theory.
-Now, we explain the above model of
+Note that we have also inserted comments to structure the theory.

-the simple protocol in detail.
+We next explain in detail the protocol modeled above.

 Function Signature and Equational Theory
 ----------------------------------------